-In our previous blog post 3 Regulators’ Perspectives on Change and Resilience, we summarised how views on resilience are shifting.
-However, there is a long way to go before regulators and enterprises recognise not only the role of change in resilience but what constitutes competency in change management.
+In our previous blog post 3 Regulators’ Perspectives on Change and Resilience, we summarized how views on resilience are shifting.
+However, there is a long way to go before regulators and enterprises recognize not only the role of change in resilience but what constitutes competency in change management.
 If 80% of all major outages have their root cause in change, why is this not the first priority when it comes to reducing risk?
 In this blog, we will focus on areas where enterprises can reduce their level of risk.

 We believe that the lack of competency in change management is due to the lack of solutions available to aid enterprises in their quest for better change management.
 Without a real technical solution to common change problems, many enterprises are forced to accept the increased amount of incidents and outages and scramble to fix them when they occur.

 So, how can organizations start reducing risk at its source and improve their change management competency?

 1. A long-term view and management of change at an enterprise level

 More change means more risk.
 Without a consolidated view of all upcoming change events (transformations, resilience tests, releases, continuous releases, migrations) how can anyone manage for resource contention and acceptable risk levels over the upcoming release weekends?